 eBCS Info Interval

-Certificate of the AP
+Certificate of the AP (optional if HLSA is used for all contents, otherwise mandatory)

-Contents Information
+Content Information

-Signature
+Signature (optional if HLSA is used for all contents, otherwise mandatory)

 The eBCS Info Sequence Number is initialized by a 64bit unsigned integer at the time of starting eBCS AP and incremented by every eBCS Info frame generation.
 If the eBCS Info Sequence Number overflows, it is set to 0.